Caprice-Instinct/kiswahili-kwanza/README.md

 ## Features

 ### Current Features
  - ✅ Interactive home page with platform overview
  - ✅ Structured lessons page with learning paths
  - ✅ Practice exercises with quizzes
  - ✅ About page with platform information
  - ✅ Responsive design for all devices
  - ✅ Clean, modern UI with Tailwind CSS
+ - ✅ Progress tracking: Learners and guardians can view quiz attempts, scores, and progress in real time
+ - ✅ Parent Portal: Guardians can securely access a dashboard showing their learner’s quiz history, categories (in Kiswahili), difficulty, and pass/fail status
+ - ✅ Swahili localization for quiz categories and difficulty levels

 ### Planned Features
 - 🔄 User authentication and profiles